JanAarts/JanAarts.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "The EnergyTag: A Wearable Software Sensor for Online Monitoring of Animals Dynamic Energy Expenditure"
+title: "The EnergyTag A Wearable Software Sensor for Online Monitoring of Animals Dynamic Energy Expenditure"
 collection: publications
 category: conferences
 permalink: